-Chairman of a Vietnam Chamber of Commerce and Industry Vu Tien Loc speaks during the Vietnam Corporate Sustainability Forum 2017 on Oct 10 (Photo: VNA)
+Chairman of the Vietnam Chamber of Commerce and Industry Vu Tien Loc speaks at the Vietnam Corporate

+Sustainability Forum 2017 on October 10 (Photo: VNA)

 Hanoi (VNA) – The Vietnam Corporate

 Sustainability Forum 2017 took place in Hanoi on October 10, seeking to scale

 Chamber of Commerce and Industry (VCCI) Vu Tien Loc said as one of the 193 UN

 member countries adopting the 2030 Agenda with 17 sustainable development goals

 (SDGs), Vietnam has asserted its vision and resolve to, together with the

 world, follow the path to green growth.
 Its Government has issued a national

 programme on sustainable development and set up the National Council for